fingerprintjs/fingerprintjs-pro-angular/README.md

 ## Server-side rendering (SSR) with Angular Universal

-Library tested with SSR scenario you can check the demo.
+The library is tested with an SSR scenario and the demo showcases this use case.

 ## Caching strategy
 :warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.